hedyhli/site/content/posts/2021-06-15-on-rants-gemini.md

 > I'm not here because I hate the web, I'm here because I like Gemini.
 > ([source](gemini://station.martinrue.com/mozz/d29f6cf900b04aef9e7a2332c2098f13))

 You don't have to ditch the web to use Gemini.
 You get to choose what you write about, but you don't get to choose the color of your headers, or the font size of your body paragraphs.
-Go use the web if you want that.
+You are free to use the web if you want that.

 ## Full list of references
 * [Why Gemini is Not My Favorite Internet Protocol (Lobste.rs)](https://lobste.rs/s/vhlagb/why_gemini_is_not_my_favorite_internet)